ranfysvalle02/blog-drafts/mdb-ai.md

 - Check the MongoDB Atlas Trigger logs for any errors or success messages.

 This method ensures that every time a new document is inserted or an existing document is updated, the trigger function will automatically parse the JSON string and update the document with the parsed object.

+## Harnessing the Power of MongoDB Triggers and Change Streams

+**Real-Time Data Monitoring + Instantaneous Execution of Business Logic:** MongoDB Triggers can be tailored to implement predefined business logic in response to specific events captured by Change Streams as they occur.
+For instance:

+- **Automated Escalation:** Should a customer express dissatisfaction repeatedly within a brief timeframe, MongoDB triggers can automatically escalate the issue to a human agent or a superior support team.

+- **Dynamic Promotional Offers:** If a customer indicates interest in a product, MongoDB triggers can launch real-time promotions or discounts based on preset rules, in an attempt to boost customer engagement.

 ### Conclusion